Matheus-Lara/api-crm/README.md

 # api-crm

-this project aims to meet the requirements of the web development discipline project in the software engineering bachelor's course at Positivo University.
+This project aims to meet the requirements of the web development discipline project in the software engineering bachelor's course at Positivo University.

 A simple API that records products / services, customers, interactions, payment conditions and commercial proposals.